SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/01-Introduction.md

 # Transfering data

-- It is no difference when transfering data to-from SuperPOD if you are familiar with M2, you can use scp for regular transfer
+- It is no difference when transfering data to-from SuperPOD if you are familiar with M3, you can use scp for regular transfer

 ```
 scp /link/fileA username@superpod.smu.edu:/users/username
 ```

-or using WinSCP if you dont want to use CLI
+or using WinSCP on Windows machine if you dont want to use CLI

-- Tips, since SuperPOD and M2 share the same work storage, you can utilize this share storage for both systems.
+- Tips, since SuperPOD and M3 share the same work storage, you can utilize this share storage for both systems.

 # Working with module
 By default, very few modules available when using **module avail**